 5 Reasons to Write in Your Books

 When I die, my kids—or some lucky sap at an estate sale—will end up with my library.
-As they rifle through the pages, they’ll probably note the embarrassing number of coffee stains and all my marginalia.
+As they riffle through the pages, they’ll probably note the embarrassing number of coffee stains and all my marginalia.

 Some of you will be scandalized: writing in books!
 Yes, and I can’t help it.
 I’m an inveterate scribbler.
 That’s especially true when it comes to nonfiction, but even novels suffer a few asterisks, underlines, and comments when deserved.
 If writing in books ever becomes illegal, you’ll find me in the prison library, lurking in a corner, sharpening a smuggled pencil.

-Lest you think my determination unwarranted, here are five reasons I recommend the practice.
+Lest you think of my determination as unwarranted, here are five reasons I recommend the practice.

 1. Compensating for Memory Loss